9 min read

 7. Duration of Effects

 The aesthetic effects of microcurrent facial treatments, such as skin tightening and wrinkle reduction, can be observed right after treatment and last anywhere from a few days to a few weeks, so you should have regular treatments to keep up the results or, ideally, get an easy-to-use, at home microcurrent facial device, such as BEAR™ 2, to maintain the result yourself.
+If used consistently, at-home devices give excellent microcurrent before and after results.

 A woman with a BEAR 2 microcurrent therapy device, comfortably relaxing at home with a dog and a book